-Observe that conditional optimality of g is checked against all $f \in B$ such that f and g agree on $E^c$ .
+Observe that conditional optimality of g is checked against all $f \in B$ such that f and g agree on E^c .
 Why check conditional optimality only against these acts?
-Dynamic consistency is relevant only ceteris paribus, i.e., when exactly the same consequences occur on $E^c$ .
+Dynamic consistency is relevant only ceteris paribus, i.e., when exactly the same consequences occur on E^c .
 To make clear why this is reasonable, consider an environment where the DM has a fixed budget to allocate across bets on various events.
 It would be nonsensical to require that the ex-ante optimal allocation of bets remained better than placing all of one's bets on the realized event.
-This justifies the restriction of the conditional comparisons to acts that agree on $E^c$ .
+This justifies the restriction of the conditional comparisons to acts that agree on E^c .

 Is there a way to describe the set of dynamically consistent update rules for ambiguity averse preferences?
-We give a characterization of dynamic consistency that applies to update rules that preserve risk preferences (by leaving u unchanged), and that produce representations of preferences satisfying Schmeidler's [45] uncertainty aversion axiom.
-Schmeidler's axiom says that $f \succeq h$ implies $\alpha f + (1-\alpha)h \succeq h$ for $\alpha \in [0, 1]$ , and is equivalent in our setting to the quasiconcavity of V (i.e., preferences are convex in utility space).
-All smooth ambiguity preferences that are ambiguity averse in the sense of KMM [28] satisfy this condition, as do all variational preferences, and the general uncertainty averse preferences recently studied by Cerreja, Maccheroni, Marinacci and Montrucchio [4], so this includes a very large and interesting class of models.
-Formally, then, we restrict attention to update rules satisfying the following two properties that we have verbally described above:
+We give a characterization of dynamic consistency that applies to update rules that produce representations of preferences satisfying Schmeidler's [1989] uncertainty aversion axiom.
+Schmeidler's axiom says that $f \succeq h$ implies $\alpha f + (1 - \alpha)h \succeq h$ for $\alpha \in [0, 1]$, and is equivalent in our setting to the quasiconcavity of V (i.e., preferences are convex in utility space).
+All smooth ambiguity preferences that are ambiguity averse in the sense of KMM [2005] satisfy this condition, as do all variational preferences, and the general uncertainty averse preferences studied by CMMM [2008], so this includes a very large and interesting class of models.17 Formally, then, we restrict attention to update rules satisfying the following property that we have verbally described above: